puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings.md

     Adding this `require` automatically creates the Rake tasks below.

-To generate Puppet Strings documentation and make it available on [GitHub Pages](https://pages.github.com/), use the `strings:gh_pages:update` task.
+To generate Puppet Strings documentation and publish it on [GitHub Pages](https://pages.github.com/), use the `strings:gh_pages:update` task.

 1. Generate and push your docs by running `strings:gh_pages:update`